ujjwalbb30/nd00333-capstone/starter_file/README.md

 (3) primary_metric : This is the metric that will be optimized by Automated Machine Learning for model selection.
 I will use 'AUC_weighted' as 'primary_metric' parameter.
 AUC means the area under the Receiver Operating Characteristic Curve which plots the relationship between true positive rate and false positive rate.
 Since our dataset doesn't have high class imbalance, we can use ROC method for judging the performance of a model.
 I will use AUC_weighted in order to mitigate the effects of whatever little imbalance is there in the dataset.
 AUC_weighted is the arithmetic mean of the score for each class, weighted by the number of true instances in each class.

-for automl configuration, I will be using the following parameters:
+for automl configuration, I used the following parameters:

 (1) compute_target : It is the compute target on which we will run our Azure Machine Learning experiment.
 Since I have created a compute target named as 'compute_target' for this purpose, I will input it as the 'compute_target' parameter.